The Confident Eater

 It’s a good way to gently show a child change but in a way that is easier for them.

 New recipes can also be a game-changer for parents.
-If we are stuck serving a familiar rotation of foods, then having some new recipes can make us feel so much better.
+If you are stuck serving a familiar rotation of foods, then having some new recipes can make you feel so much better.

 1. Boredom – being bored by your food options works against better eating.
-If we, as the parent, are bored, then what sort of example are our children following?
+If you, as the parent, are bored, then what sort of example are your children following?

-A big part of our job is role modelling, showing our child how to joyfully eat a wide variety of foods.
-This is challenging if we don’t look forward to meals.
+A big part of your job is role modelling, showing your child how to joyfully eat a wide variety of foods.
+This is challenging if you don’t look forward to meals.

 2. Change – a big part of supporting a fussy eater to eat new things is by showing them gentle change.

-If we are eating the same meals over and over again that works against this.
-Our child builds a comfort level with the 5 meals we serve, but then if we introduce a new one, it’s a shock to the system and often brings the shutters down.
+Your child builds a comfort level with the 5 meals you serve, but then if you introduce a new one, it’s a shock to the system and often brings the shutters down.

 Are great recipes the answer to fussy eating?, Judith Yeabsley|Fussy Eating NZ, chicken wraps, #AreGreatRecipesTheAnswerToFussyEating, # AreGreatRecipesTheAnswerToPickyEating, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters